Expressive Pastels Holiday in the Northern Lake District

-Be inspired by the magnificent landscapes of the northern Lake District National Park, the idyllic Lakeland village of Watendlath and the delightful reflections of big mountains at Buttermere on this combined indoor and outdoor break with Yorkshire-based professional artist Robert Dutton.
+Be inspired by the magnificent landscapes of the Northern Lake District National Park, the idyllic Lakeland village of Watendlath and the delightful reflections of big mountains at Buttermere on this combined indoor and outdoor break with Yorkshire-based professional artist Robert Dutton.
 Learn how to create bold, colourful and dramatic pastel paintings filled with atmosphere and light.
 Suitable for improvers and artists who wish to become more expressive in developing their own personal style.
-During the course of each day we will walk up to 2 miles (3km) carrying our equipment.

 - Capture the splendour of your surroundings in expressive pastels

 - Our professional artist leader will guide and encourage

 - Enjoy the sociable atmosphere of painting in a group

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - Tuition from our knowledgeable HF Holidays’ leader, to ensure you get the most from your holiday

 - Loan of lightweight wooden A3 art boards